johnmholmes/Arduino_ESP32_LCC_Journey/README.md

 - My goal is to present a selection of examples dedicated to the Arduino Nano and the MCP2515 module.
 - In the future you will see me looking at maybe the ESP32.
 - I will also colaberate with another MERG member to cover the Pi Pico versions.
+- I will also introduce The Arduino Mega which gives us 53 usable GPIO pins.

 ----